Asset ManagerStefano Brugnolo

 The motorway passes through areas of Poland renowned for their natural beauty.
 GTC is continually monitoring the impact of AmberOne A1 on the local ecosystem and have introduced mitigating measures, such as improved fencing and water collection points.

-GTC has built 177 animals passage tunnels with associated fences, to ensure the safety of motorway users and local wildlife, such as elk, wolves, wild boar and foxes.
+GTC has built 177 animals passage tunnels and has reinforced fencing, to ensure the safety of motorway users and local wildlife, such as elk, wolves, wild boar and foxes.

 - Poland’s economic stability and long-term macro-economic fundamentals are highly favourable.
-Poland was the only EU country to avoid recession through the 2008-2009 downturn
+Poland was the only EU country to avoid recession during the recent downturn

-- Improvement of port and road infrastructure across the region, increase in motorisation rates and rising industrial production are expected to positively impact long-term structural traffic trends
+- Improvement of port and road infrastructure in the region, strong industrial production levels, increase in motorisation rates and rising consumer spending are expected to positively impact long-term structural traffic trends

 - Situated in close proximity to the port cities of Gdansk and Gdynia, touristic coastal resorts and areas along the concession corridor that are experiencing above average population growth